Mary Henderson Eastman: Works

 When Captain Eastman was appointed commander of Fort Snelling, Eastman used her time to record and preserve the local culture.
-One of her works was Dacotah, or Life and Legends of the Sioux Around Fort Snelling (1849).
+One of her works was Dahcotah; Or, Life and Legends of the Sioux Around Fort Snelling (1849).
 It detailed Sioux customs and lore in a somewhat fictionalized account and was based on the account of a Sioux medicine woman called Chequered Cloud.
 The book, which is illustrated by her husband, is claimed to have influenced Henry Wadsworth Longfellow’s The Song of Hiawatha.
 It also documented the plight of women in the Sioux society, noting their unjust treatment by cruel and vindictive husbands.
 Eastman's accounts included observation on notable personages such as the Indian orator Shah-co-pee, who was cited for his eloquence when addressing his people.

 Among the legends Eastman allegedly collected from the Dakota was a version of the death of Winona, the daughter of Chief Red Wing of the Dakota tribe.
 However, at that time in history, "Winona", which means "first-born", was not in use as a proper name, and the Dakota did not use European titles of royalty.
 She sent her book to the United States Congress in 1849.

 Eastman also published several books that criticized the white treatment of American Indians.
 These included Chicora and Other Regions of the Conquerors and the Conquered (1854) in which she expressed her anger at the military conquerors and missionaries for their attitude toward the Indians.

 In the years of tension before the American Civil War, many writers published novels that addressed each side of the slavery issue.
-Shortly before the war, in 1852, Eastman entered the literary "lists" and wrote the bestselling Aunt Phillis's Cabin: or, Southern Life As It Is.
+Shortly before the war, in 1852, Eastman entered the literary "lists" and wrote the bestselling Aunt Phillis's Cabin; Or, Southern Life As It Is.
 Defending slaveholders, she responded as a Southern planter to Harriet Beecher Stowe's anti-slavery work Uncle Tom's Cabin.
 Mary Eastman’s novel was one of the most widely read anti-Tom novels and a commercial success, selling 20 000–30 000 copies.

 Later, Eastman changed her position on slavery and became a Unionist.
 It is suggested that the shift in her stance was influenced by her husband's political views and the fact that he and their sons fought for the Union.
 In 1864, she wrote the book Jennie Wade of Gettysburg in praise of a Union heroine.